 In 1984 we took a family vacation to Walt Disney World in Orlando, Florida.
 I was nine and hadn’t even dreamt of a career in design nor was I aware that it even existed.
 But looking back now, I recognize that the symbols and branding at EPCOT Center were the beginning of my design education and my love of simple, elegant, and visually appropriate design.
+This post is a review of the Logos of EPCOT Center, designed by Imagineer Norm Inouye.

 EPCOT Center opened in 1982 and was a theme park composed of two different sections.
 Future World consisted of eight or so pavilions that each highlighted a major, global social issue or research area.
 There was a pavilion about communication, one about imagination, and one on agriculture to list a few.
 World Showcase was the second section of EPCOT Center where nearly a dozen national pavilions were built to showcase the accomplishments and cultural diversity of different nations.
 Countries like Mexico, Norway, Japan, and the United States were represented.